Telecommunications Providers Not Required to Maintain Data Retention Technology

-The Berlin Administrative Court (VG Berlin) has provisionally suspended the obligation of a telecommunications operator to set up arrangements for data retention.
+The Berlin Administrative Court (VG Berlin) has provisionally suspended a telecommunications operator's obligation to establish data retention provisions.

-Due to the EC Directive 2006/24/EC, the member states are obliged to enact legal regulations according to which the storage of telecommunications traffic data is carried out at providers of publicly accessible telecommunications services.
-This obligation has been implemented in Germany in the Telecommunications Act (TKG).
-The telecommunications company must purchase and operate the necessary technology at its own expense.
-As of 1 January 2009, the lack of or insufficient implementation of this obligation is punishable as an administrative offence with a fine.
+Pursuant to EC Directive 2006/24/EC, Member States are obligated to enact legal provisions mandating the storage of telecommunications traffic data by providers of publicly accessible telecommunications services.
+This obligation has been transposed into German law via the Telecommunications Act (TKG).
+Telecommunications companies are required to procure and operate the necessary technology at their own expense.
+Effective January 1, 2009, any failure or inadequate implementation of this obligation is deemed an administrative offense, subject to a fine.

-The applicant, a German subsidiary of a British telecommunications network operator, had claimed in her emergency application that the obligation to purchase and operate the surveillance technology at its own expense violated its fundamental right to freedom of occupation and was therefore unconstitutional.
-It would have to incur one-off costs of at least ........
-Euros in order to create the necessary technical conditions.
-In addition, this would result in ongoing operating costs amounting to ..... euros per year.
-This was particularly unreasonable because, in view of its clientele (primarily large companies, corporations as well as federal and state authorities), hardly any enquiries from law enforcement agencies were to be expected.
+The applicant, a German subsidiary of a British telecommunications network operator, contended in its urgent application that the obligation to procure and operate surveillance technology at its own expense infringed its fundamental right to occupational freedom and was therefore unconstitutional.
+It would incur one-time costs of at least ......
+Euros to establish the requisite technical infrastructure.
+Moreover, this would entail ongoing operational expenses of .....
+Euros annually.
+This was considered particularly disproportionate, given that, due to its customer base (primarily large corporations, conglomerates, and federal and state authorities), requests from law enforcement agencies were highly improbable.

-In its order, the 27th Chamber of the Administrative Court provisionally prohibited the Federal Network Agency from initiating measures against the applicant for failing to maintain data retention facilities.
+In its ruling, the 27th Chamber of the Administrative Court provisionally enjoined the Federal Network Agency from taking action against the applicant for its failure to provide data retention facilities.

-These considerations in this case were also to be taken into account in the present case within the framework of a weighing of consequences.
-Accordingly, it was decisive that the applicant could not obtain compensation for its expenses for the acquisition and operation of the surveillance technology if the Federal Constitutional Court later declared the cost regulation to be null and void.
-This was because there was no state liability for legislative wrongdoing.
-However, this possible damage to the applicant, as well as the gap in surveillance that would arise if the obligation to set up provisions for data retention were suspended, could be avoided; for the Federal Republic of Germany could undertake to reimburse the applicant's expenses in the event that the Federal Constitutional Court declared the cost regulation to be null and void.
-Whether the regulations on data retention themselves are constitutional is, according to the court's explicit indication, irrelevant for the decision reached.
+These considerations from the previous case are also pertinent to the present case within the framework of a balancing of consequences.
+It was therefore critical that the applicant would not be able to recover its expenditures for the procurement and operation of surveillance technology should the Federal Constitutional Court subsequently declare the cost regulation invalid.
+This is because there is no state liability for legislative wrongdoing.
+However, this potential financial detriment to the applicant, as well as the surveillance gap that would arise from suspending the obligation to implement data retention provisions, could be mitigated.
+The Federal Republic of Germany could commit to reimbursing the applicant's expenses should the Federal Constitutional Court invalidate the cost regulation.
+The court explicitly noted that the constitutionality of the data retention regulations themselves is not a factor in the decision rendered.

-An appeal against the decision can be lodged with the Higher Administrative Court of Berlin-Brandenburg.
+An appeal against this decision may be lodged with the Higher Administrative Court of Berlin-Brandenburg.

 © Goldberg Attorneys at Law, Wuppertal-Solingen 2008